bakedziti420/js-oop-flower-power/readme.md

 ### Independent Practice

 Now imagine a specific flower.
 Take a few minutes to think of three properties.
 Try to use multiple senses to describe it.
-Define it as "flower".
-Then, use a *constructor* to make a new type of flower with a couple different properties.
+Then, use a *constructor* called `Flower` to make a new type of flower with a couple different properties.
 Print your new flower to the console to see what it looks like.

 <!--CFU Fist-to-five on the two main ways to create an object -->